 The faculty members in the department are committed to excellence in teaching and strive to advise and mentor students effectively.
 In addition, faculty members are engaged in research to increase the body of knowledge in their respective areas.
 Research opportunities are available for both undergraduate and graduate students.

 The faculty members are excited about this new era at Appalachian State University and invite you to check out these programs.
 Contact us if you have questions or need additional information.

 Appalachian State University's Undergraduate Didactic Program in Dietetics meets the requirements to prepare students for entrance into a Dietetic Internship.
 This program is designed to fulfill all knowledge requirements for entry-level dietitians as stated in the Accreditation Council for Education in Nutrition and Dietetics Eligibility Requirements and Accreditation Standards for DPD Programs.
 Learn more.

-If you enjoy planning or preparing food, developing new food products, catering, or managing the business aspects of food service, here is the program for you.
-Nutrition and foods majors may concentrate in Food Systems Management, an option which leads to careers in the food service and hospitality industry through a curriculum which combines the theoretical aspects of management with food production and distribution.
+If you enjoy planning or preparing food, developing new food products, community food systems, catering or managing the business aspects of food service, here is the program for you.
+Nutrition and foods majors may concentrate in Food Systems Management, an option which leads to careers in the foodservice and hospitality, community and sustainable food systems, school nutrition programs, and wellness through a curriculum that combines food systems management and food production with required minor that includes selection from: sustainable development, public health, and hospitality and tourism.
 Learn more.

 Master of Science in Nutrition and Foods